Isaac-Bell/neonTrade/README.md

 ### 🛠 Features

 - **Real-Time Market Data**: Fetch and display real-time market data using WebSockets.
-- **Martingale Strategy**: Implement a Martingale strategy for trading.
+- **Diverse Strategy**: Implement diverse  strategies for automated trading trading.
 - **Account Balance Management**: Monitor and manage account balance dynamically.
 - **Trade History**: Keep track of all trades and their outcomes.
 - **User-Friendly Interface**: A clean and intuitive interface for managing trades.